-The Journal of Information Security and Cybercrimes Research (JISCR) is a peer-reviewed, open access (CC BY-NC), international journal, that publishes specialized researches on Information Security and its pertinent topics in order to disseminate the comprehensive concepts of security policies and mechanisms in the cyberspace.
-JISCR contributes also to the advance of knowledge related to the regulations and laws for insuring cybersecurity.
-JISCR is an official publication of Naif Arab University for Security Sciences (NAUSS), Riyadh, Kingdom of Saudi Arabia.
+The Journal of Information Security and Cybercrimes Research (JISCR) is peer-reviewed, open-access (CC BY-NC), international journal that publishes specialized research on Information Security and its relevant issues to share the broad information security concepts of security policies and mechanisms in the cyberspace.
+Furthermore, JISCR contributes to the advancement of knowledge about the regulations and laws for ensuring cybersecurity.
+JISCR is one of the official publications of Naif Arab University for Security Sciences (NAUSS), located in Riyadh, Kingdom of Saudi Arabia.

 The topics covered in JISCR include, but are not limited to: